powxpow/Watch-History/README.md

   <p align="center"><img src="./docs/spreadsheet-tabs.png"></p>

 ## How to Use
+Download the code.
+Alternatively, you can download the release for Windows or Linux on the right of the screen and unzip it to where you want.

-Visit Google Takeout and export everything from YouTube.
+Visit <a href="https://takeout.google.com">Google Takeout</a> and export everything from YouTube.

 Run the program with your exported data to transform your watch history into an insightful spreadsheet.